spywhere/JavatarDoc/getting_started.rst

 Source Folder
 -------------

-The reason that our package ends up in a wrong place because we did not set the source folder yet.
+The reason that our package is ending up in a wrong place because we did not set the source folder yet.
 What is source folder?
 Source Folder is, obviously, a folder which contains source code files.
-Since, we want our source code to be placed inside ``src`` folder.
+Since, we want our source code to be placed in ``src`` folder.
 Hence, the ``src`` folder should be set as source folder as the name stated.

 To set a source folder, we will run a command *Set Source Folder*.
 We will pressing :kbd:`Key+Shift+K` twice again to open |J|'s menu and select *Project Settings... > Set Source Folder*